OriHoch/dppctl/README.md

 Also, provides scripts to initialize a new dppctl environment and install the required components.

+### Dppctl Operator Proxy

+An API proxy that forwards requests to the Dppctl operator, validates with the auth and and business logic servers

 ### Auth Server

-Helm chart that provides authentication based on 3rd party OAuth providers (GitHub / Google)
+Provides authentication based on 3rd party OAuth providers (GitHub / Google)

+### Business Logic Server

+Provides the business logic, initiates actions based on changes, for example to enforce usage limits